 You and CSC

-The Correctional Service of Canada works closely with many community members who play active roles in the Federal correctional system.
+The Correctional Service of Canada works closely with many community members who play active roles in the Federal correctional system through an integrated and strategic approach to engagement.
 From our dedicated volunteers to the Citizen Advisory Committees, there are various programs in place that strengthen CSC's ties to the community.

 In every neighbourhood where an institution is located, the CSC becomes part of that community and feels a strong sense of responsibility to get involved in a positive way.
 Whether supporting victims of crime or helping families of offenders visit their loved ones, CSC works to stay in touch with the community's perspective.

 CSC offers a wide variety of jobs and professions.
 In addition to correctional and parole officers, we also employ nurses, psychologists, trades people, human resources advisors, financial advisors and more!